+We know many people are credit card averse (seriously, though, if used properly, they are excellent tools!), so if you’re simply looking for the best prices out of pocket, there are a number ways to save.
 If you know your travel dates and have no flexibility as to when you travel, we recommend checking out ITA Software.
-Google acquired this site a couple years back and (it seems) still hasn’t quite figured out what to do with it.
 Basically, it’s like a more robust and cleaner version of Kayak and other airfare search engines.
 There are a myriad of parameters you can set, and in our experience, ITA is the best way to find the lowest prices on airfare for set dates of travel.

 If you have some flexibility as to travel dates or your trip is far in the future, you should also use fare alerts on Airfarewatchdog.com.
 You can set some parameters for the alerts here (although not as many as I’d like) and receive email updates when flight prices drop.
-We plan on traveling to Tokyo sometime in 2013, so we currently have alerts set for Indianapolis-Tokyo and Chicago-Tokyo flights.
-I receive sporadic updates when prices have dropped on these fares.
+We are always looking for an excuse to head back to Japan, so we have alerts set for Los Angeles and San Francisco to Tokyo flights.
+I receive pretty much daily updates on this (those